kyubantai/frmwrk/README.md

 Pretty URL
 ==========

-The pretty url feature is only used to simplify urls simply.
-Here are some syntaxes:
+The pretty url feature is only used to simplify urls.
+Here are some samples:

 ```
 http://domain.tld/CONTROLLER_NAME